 The CS Ph.D. program at KSU is highly competitive, both for admission as well as for funding.
 Admitted students who request funding may be eligible for a Graduate Research Assistantship (GRA) or a Graduate Teaching Assistantship (GTA).
 Funded students receive support in the form of a Graduate Assistant appointment and a tuition waiver.
 Funding is available from multiple sources.
-Prospective Ph.D. students are encouraged to reach out to the Program Faculty of the CS Ph.D. program to inquire about available research funding from external sources; and to reach out to the Program Director regarding institutional funding.
+Prospective Ph.D. students are encouraged to directly reach out to the Program Faculty of the CS Ph.D. program to inquire about available research funding from external sources; and to reach out to the Program Director regarding institutional funding.
 In addition, scholarships may be available through federal agencies as well as industry that a prospective student may seek.

-The CS Ph.D. program may add additional requirements, policies, and expectations for students to maintain assistantships (in addition to the graduate college).
-When it does so, students will be notified in advance with reasonable timeline for implementation.
 Funding status is reviewed annually as part of the annual performance evaluation, and based on remaining in good standing, and completing work associated with the GRA/GTA assignment.

-For more details please see: https://gradassistantships.kennesaw.edu/index.php
+For more details please see: https://gradassistantships.kennesaw.edu/index.php.
+Salary, benefits, and expectations related to different types of assistantships may differ.